julienp/compo/README.md

 ## Example

 The [`./example`](./example) folder contains a Pulumi program that has the package linked in editable mode, via `uv add --editable ../`.
+Here the component is used as an "in-language-component".

 ```
 % cd example